 A nominal program consists of 10 courses.

-During the regular academic year most classes meet on Teaching Weekends, an "alternate weekend" schedule of about two weekends a month; Friday evenings and Saturday mornings and afternoons.
+Our On-ground program meets on Teaching Weekends, an "alternate weekend" schedule of about two weekends a month; Friday evenings and Saturday mornings and afternoons.
 Each semester has 9 sessions of about 5 hours each.
-Current DML Class Schedule.
+Current Class Schedule.

 There may be courses which meet during the work week, to accommodate students in the Teaching Credential Program and others for whom week nights are better than weekends.